ghislaingenay/microk8s-test/README.md

 #### Launch an application using only React and a basic NodeJS application.

 The purposes is to demonstrated the connection and configuration using Kubernetes.

+pnpm create vite
+React => TypeScript + SWC